Baltimore police bolster Inner Harbor patrols after youth activity last weekend

-Baltimore Police are bolstering patrols around the Inner Harbor this weekend after hundreds of teens packed the waterfront last Saturday and some took to fighting and vandalism.
+Baltimore Police are bolstering patrols around the Inner Harbor this weekend after hundreds of teens crowded the waterfront last Saturday and some took to fighting and vandalism.

 Col. Richard Worley said he also will station extra officers around the harbor in the weekends to come.